adrianmrozo/ds/reports/project3.md

 However we are not dealing with .jpgs in the CIFAR10 dataset directly.
-As mentioned on the Tensorflow website: website https://www.tensorflow.org/api_docs/python/tf/keras/datasets/cifar10/load_data We are handling Tuple of Numpy arrays arrays (which I can confirm, as I tested the datatypes in terminal and they were mainly numpy.ndarray and tuple datatypes, actually exactly how they wrote it on Tensorflow: Tuple of Numpy arrays), see also the original text here:
+As mentioned on the Tensorflow website: website https://www.tensorflow.org/api_docs/python/tf/keras/datasets/cifar10/load_data We are handling Tuple of Numpy arrays (which I can confirm, as I tested the datatypes in terminal and they were mainly numpy.ndarray and tuple datatypes, actually exactly how they wrote it on Tensorflow: Tuple of Numpy arrays), see also the original text here:

 tf.keras.datasets.cifar10.load_data()